You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 TYPES OF TAX DEBT: SECURED, PRIORITY, AND GENERAL UNSECURED

-Before dealing with interest and penalties, it is vital to understand the differences in the way the bankruptcy code classifies tax debt.
+Before dealing with interest and penalties, it is vital to understand the differences in how the bankruptcy code classifies tax debt.

 General Unsecured Debt.
-Unsecured income tax debt is debt that is not priority debt and is not secured by a lien.
+An unsecured income tax debt is not a priority debt and is not secured by a lien.
 Other common types of unsecured debts include unsecured credit cards, bank loans, medical debts, personal loans, etc. Although most general unsecured income tax debt is dischargeable under the 3-2-240 rules, the taxing agency will sometimes allege that debt is nondischargeable for another reason, such as a late-filed return.
 (See Limitations on Discharge below.)

 Example: George owes the IRS $12,000 in back taxes for 2010.
 He filed his forms on time.
 George filed for bankruptcy in 2016.
 The entire $12,000 is a general unsecured debt and dischargeable, assuming no exceptions apply.